 Wangaratta Art Gallery presents a diverse program of national, state and regionally significant exhibitions, events, workshops and artist-led projects.
-The program showcases the work of regional artists alongside work by national and internationally renowned artists, national touring exhibitions and partnerships with other public galleries in Victoria and elsewhere.
+Across three exhibition spaces, the program showcases the work of regional artists alongside work by national and internationally renowned artists and national touring exhibitions from across Australia.

 Established in 1987, Wangaratta’s unique regional gallery is housed in a heritage building located in the creative arts precinct, adjacent to the Wangaratta Performing Arts and Conference Centre and a short walk from the CBD.
 The spacious interior and the decorative timber ceiling offers a distinctive and rare experience for the gallery visitor.